SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 "generatePaymentToken": "true"
 ```

 When the purchase is followed through a `paymentToken` will linked to the payment.
-You can return the value by making a `GET` request payment resource ([expanding](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/#HExpansion) either the authorizations or verifications sub-resource), after the consumer successfully has completed the purchase.
+You can return the value by making a `GET` request payment resource ([expanding][read up on expanding here]) either the authorizations or verifications sub-resource), after the consumer successfully has completed the purchase.

 ```HTTP
 GET https://api.payex.com/psp/creditcard/payments/d23a0e69-3c35-4e6b-cb3c-08d73b3d9f95?$expand=[authorizations|verifications] HTTP/1.1